-An important thing to keep in mind when considering working with VIPKID is that it’s very much meant to be a part-time job.
+This is a part-time job.
+That’s a very important thing to keep in mind.
 While we have heard of teachers who somehow manage to work 30-40 hours a week, the only way to do that is to either work every day or teach ten hours/day on the weekends.
-If you’re in the US or Canada, there’s no way this can work out to being a full-time job at normal hours.
+If you’re in the US or Canada, there’s no way this can work out to be a full-time job at normal hours.
 You can become nocturnal and/or completely sacrifice your weekend, and even then you still won’t really get full-time hours.
 Regardless of your hours, you’ll still be an independent contractor, which brings us to the next point.

-Unlike other online jobs, working with VIPKID has to be done at a specific time and place.
+Unlike other online jobs, you have to teach your classes at a specific time and place.
 Parents book the classes and expect teachers to be there.
 This usually isn’t a problem, but obviously, stuff comes up.
 Your internet cuts out, you get sick, etc. This isn’t a job you can just do when you feel like it.
 You have to set your schedule in advance and then stick to it.

 This shouldn’t be a problem for most of our American and Canadian friends living in the cozy first-world bubble, but if you’re working with VIPKID from developing countries, this can be a concern.
-We’ve already had quite a few connectivity issues during our time in Mexico and it’s forced us to re-think our plans a bit moving forward.
-For example, we’ll have to be very careful when we eventually travel to Central America so as not to get hit with “Teacher IT Problem” for every class.
-You need a reliable, relatively fast connection to make this job happen.
+You need a reliable, relatively fast connection to avoid the dreaded “Teacher IT” and to make this job happen.

 Unstable Hours At The Start